longzheng/open-dynamic-export/docs/configuration/inverters.md

                 "ip": "192.168.1.6", // (string) required: the IP address of the inverter "port": 502 // (number) required: the Modbus TCP port of the inverter },
-            "unitId": 1 // (number) required: the Modbus unit ID of the inverter }
+            "unitId": 1 // (number) required: the Modbus unit ID of the inverter, "pollingIntervalMs":  // (number) optional: the polling interval in milliseconds, default 200 }
     ],
     ...